One of the crown jewels of summer in NYC is the New York Philharmonic’s free outdoor concerts in the city’s parks.

-As if NYC music month couldn’t get any better, the NY Philharmonic announced it’s superlative summer schedule and we couldn’t be more excited.
-The performances stretch across all five boroughs, with four outdoor performances and one indoor (Staten Island, the Snug Harbor Cultural Center & Botanical Garden).
-Sadly, there is limited seating at the central park show (Great Lawn) so get there EARLY.
+The performances stretch across all five boroughs, with four outdoor performances and one indoor (Staten Island).
+There is limited seating at the Central Park show (Great Lawn) so get there EARLY.
 If you’ve never experienced the power of one of the world’s greatest orchestras playing under the stars, then now’s your chance.

 The concerts dominate mid-June, here’s the schedule: